Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

 The Fourier coefficients $\alpha_k(T)$ above are detailed in \autoref{app:exceptionalmf}.
 We only quote the main results here, and we refer the reader to the appendix for more details.
 For a higher weight exceptional modular form, the Fourier coefficients are given by

 where $f_T^p$ is a monic Laurent polynomial that depends only on $T$ and $p$, and mostly evaluates to unity \cite{kim2015ikeda, kim2016cusp}.

-The case of rank 3 black holes is subtle.
-For rank three elements $T$, the entropy (area) of the large black hole is given by the squareroot of $\det(T)$.\footnote{ We should note that the trilinear form in Kim and Yamauchi \cite{kim2016cusp} given by the determinental form differs by a factor six from the one used by Elkies and Gross.
+Rank 3 extremal black holes exhibit attractor phenomena and their analysis is more subtle.
+For rank three elements $T$, the entropy (area) of the large extremal black hole is given by the squareroot of the cubic form $\det(T)$.\footnote{ We should note that the trilinear form in Kim and Yamauchi \cite{kim2016cusp} given by the determinental form differs by a factor six from the one used by Elkies and Gross.
 In particular $ \det(J)= (J,J,J)_{KY} = \frac{1}{6} (J,J,J)_{EG}$. } A rank 3 element of the Jordan algebra element $J$ can be written as a linear combination of the three rank one elements.
 Over the reals $\mathbb{R}$ every element of the exceptional Jordan algebra with non-zero cubic form can be brought to a diagonal form under the action of the compact automorphism group $F_4$ of the exceptional Jordan algebra.
 Over the integral octonions of Coxeter, not all the elements can be brought to a diagonal form by the action of a finite subgroup of the compact group $F_4$.
-This is due to the fact that one has two distinct polarizations over the integral octonions, modulo their automorphisms, that can not be rotated into each other by the action of any finite discrete subgroup of compact $F_4$.
-One is the identity polarization $I=I_3$ which determines the perturbative vacuum of the theory and the other one is the indecomposable polarization $E$ that determines the non-perturbative vacuum of the octonionic magical supergravity at the quantum level.
-The little group of the identity polarization $I=I_3$ is $2^2\cdot O_8^+(2)\cdot S_3 $, whereas the little group of the indecomposable polarization $E$ is $^3D_4(2)\cdot 3$.
+This is due to the fact that the arithmetic group $E_{6(-26)}(\mathbb{Z})$ does not act transitively on positive polarizations $E$ in the exceptional cone with $det(E)=1$.
+It has two distinct orbits.
+One is the identity polarization $I=I_3$ which corresponds to the perturbative vacuum of the theory and the other one is the indecomposable polarization $E$ that corresponds to the non-perturbative vacuum of the octonionic magical supergravity at the quantum level.
+The little group of the identity polarization $I=I_3$ is $2^2\cdot O_8^+(2)\cdot S_3 $, whereas the little group of the indecomposable polarization $E$ is the finite group $^3D_4(2)\cdot 3$.
+We should stress that in this paper we are interested in the quantum degeneracies of charge states of BPS black holes whose charges lie in the positive cone of the exceptional Jordan algebra.
+The charge states of large extremal non-BPS black holes do not lie in the exceptional cone.
+The little groups of rank two and rank 3 elements corresponding to non-BPS extremal black holes are non-compact discrete subgroups of $E_{6(-26)}(\mathbb{Z})$ .

-Since by squaring the singular modular form $E_4$ one obtains a modular form whose Fourier coefficients give the degeneracies of rank two black holes, we expect that Fourier coefficients of the cube of $E_4(Z)$ (or higher powers) to count the degeneracies of rank three black holes with non-vanishing entropy.
-When taking the third power of $E_4(Z)$ we will get terms of the form
+By squaring the singular modular form $E_4(Z)$ one obtains a singular modular form $E_8(Z)$ whose Fourier coefficients give the degeneracies of rank two BPS black holes.
+Taking higher powers of $E_4(Z)$ does not lead to any new singular modular forms.

+When taking the third power of $E_4(Z)$ we will get three different types of terms.
+First terms of the form